 Driving in Hungary

-Hungarian highways and urban roads are generally in excellent condition and, thanks to the country’s compact size, most domestic destinations can be reached within two to three hours.
-Be that as it may, driving in Hungary can be a stressful experience because of the erratic nature of Hungarian drivers, who often ignore the rules of the road.
-Traffic is heavy in Budapest and other cities, and parking can be a problem.
-With the country’s extensive public transport system and urban transport links, it may be unnecessary for expats living in Hungary to own a car.
+Hungarian highways and urban roads are generally in excellent condition.
+Thanks to the country’s compact size, most domestic destinations can be reached within two to three hours.
+Be that as it may, driving in Hungary can be a stressful experience due to the erratic nature of Hungarian drivers, who frequently ignore the rules of the road.

 Cars in Hungary drive on the right-hand side of the road.
-The country has a zero-tolerance policy regarding drinking and driving, and the traffic police frequently set up road blocks and checks.
+The country has a zero-tolerance policy regarding drinking and driving, and the traffic police frequently set up roadblocks and checks.

 Cycling in Hungary